 Alternatively, you can utilize the remote locking function to lock your child’s phone immediately at any time and from anywhere.
-This means that even if you are not in the same room as your child, you can make use of this function to ensure that they are not using their device in their bedroom.
+This means that even if you are not in the same room, you can ensure that they are not using their device.

 All of this may sound very overwhelming but rest assured, every step goes a long way.
 Taking the first few steps towards managing your child’s screen time before bed will help them in the long run.

 Explore our specifically designed products and services backed by eye health professionals to help keep your children safe online and their eyes healthy.